patrick-yung/CSCI3100-CU-Arcade-Group-F7/README.md

 This github is design that each folder represent a webpage, each webpage folder has a seperate folder including a header for nagivation bar, footer for the ending of the file and a seperate unqiue css that gives a unqiue frontend design for that specific webpage.
 In addtion, all webpage is link to rootfolder/includes folder functions/file.
 The includes folder allow the each page to connect to the databse and check if the users is admin or not.

+Server is runned with XAMPP
+-Have Apache and MySQL turn on
+-Run/serve projects on VS
+-Have database set up in mysql accoroding to the final report